impact-crater/impact-crater-core/README.md

 ## Setup

-To get started with impact-crater you need to install the cairo package.
+To get started with impact-crater you need to install the cairo package and nodejs.
-This is the only dependency outside of node packages.

-    yum install cairo
+    yum install cairo      # CentOS
-    or
-    apt-get install cairo
+    apt-get install cairo  # Debian
+    brew install cairo     # MacOS X

+    yum install nodejs      # CentOS
+    apt-get install nodejs  # Debian
+    brew install nodejs     # MacOS X

-Once you have cairo installed you need to checkout the code.
+Once you have installed cairo and nodejs you need to checkout the code.

     git clone git@github.com:cha55son/impact-crater.git my-mp-game

-Run `npm install` to install the required node packages.
+Run `npm install` to install the required node packages. (npm should come with nodejs or as an additional package)

 You should see the following structure.
 I will list the important files.